infracost/infracost-azure-devops/README.md

 #### InfracostComment cannot detect current environment
 ![](https://github.com/infracost/infracost-azure-devops/blob/master/.github/assets/unable-to-detect.png?raw=true)
-If using `InfracostComment` with Azure Repos we require that this task is run in response to a PR trigger.
+If using `InfracostComment` with Azure Repos we require that this task is triggered by a pull request.
 Make sure you've completed step 2 (Enable pull request build triggers) of the [Azure Repos Quick start](#azure-repos-quick-start).
-Then make sure your pipelines are being triggered by PR events and nothing else.
+Then make sure your pipelines are being triggered by pull request events and nothing else.

 ## Examples